zaphosting/docs/docs/moe-mods.md

 ---
 id: moe-mods
-title: 'Myth of Empires: Myth of Empires Installation of Mods'
+title: 'Myth of Empires: Installation of Mods'
 description: Information on installing mods on your Myth of Empires game server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Install Mods
 ---